-4.16.
-The subject sites are considered to be lifestyle blocks utilized for the grazing of livestock.
+4.15.
+The subject site is considered to be a lifestyle block utilized for the grazing of livestock.
 A site visit and review of aerials did not indicate that the sites were HAIL.
-Although there are listed HAIL sites in the industrial areas to the northeast of the sites.
-These are sites which contain a Waste Management Resource Recovery Centre and Transfer Station and a Car Yard and are a considerable distance from the boundaries of the subject sites.
+Although there are listed HAIL sites in the industrial areas to the northeast of the sites, these are sites which contain a Waste Management Resource Recovery Centre and Transfer Station and a Car Yard and are a considerable distance from the boundaries of the subject sites.
 The activities undertaken within these sites are confined within their relevant site boundaries and do not impact the subject site.
 As such, the application has been considered Permitted in terms of this regulation.